inmanta/inmanta-core/docs/install/2-install-server-with-podman-and-systemd.rst

         podman pull containers.inmanta.com/containers/service-orchestrator:|version_major|

-    This command will pull the latest version of the Inmanta Service Orchestrator image.
+    This command will pull the latest release of the Inmanta Service Orchestrator image within this major version.

 Prepare the orchestrator configuration